cacticouncil/amphibian/README.md

-# droplet_intellij
+# Amphibian
-This plugin will implement the Droplet editor into IntelliJ, another example implementation of the Droplet editor is in PencilCode (http://pencilcode.net/).
-This plugin seeks to provide an interface to develop in all languages supported by various JetBrains IDEs within the Droplet editor.
+This plugin integrates the Droplet Editor into an IntelliJ IDEA Plugin.
+The Droplet Editor is also used in Pencil Code (http://pencilcode.net/) and some code.org exercises.
+Eventually, we hope to support all languages supported by Droplet and the various tools in the JetBrains IDE family.
+Prelimiary work to support Visual Studio is also completed.

-Over time there will be more languages implemented into Droplet for usage in these JetBrains IDEs, primarily including Java.
-I plan on eventually supporting every language in base IntelliJ IDEA (Java + Scala + Groovy + Kotlin).
-Beyond that as language support is added for JetBrains IDEs primary languages this plugin will be "ported" to those.
-(Ruby, PHP, possibly databases?)

-droplet_intellij uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
+Amphibian uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
 If you would like to use JxBrowser in your development, please contact TeamDev.

+In the future, Amphibian will migrate away from JxBrowser due to new licensing by TeamDev.